Graham is a former chef and food stylist with a passion for all things food-related. She has also never been known to decline dessert.

 For any of you that pick your own berries each season and then make jam, you know it's a lot of work.
 Freezer jam is much easier, and I can make it in small batches.

 When you want to offer neighbors or friends a taste of your homemade jam, this is a nice way to do it.
 Although small, the votive holders can contain several ounces of jam.
 That's enough for someone to enjoy it a few times.

 Drop off a loaf of fresh bread and one of your votives filled with jam.
 I'm sure you'll have the glass holder returned to you.
 Your friends will want it filled the next time you make a jam.

 - 2 1/2 cups raspberries (fresh or frozen work)

 - In a freezer-safe bowl, combine the raspberries and the sugar.
 Let stand for 10 minutes.

-- Place bowl into the fridge and allow jam to set.
+- Place the bowl into the fridge and allow the jam to set.
 Spoon jam into your glass votive holders and transfer to your freezer.

 If you intend to fill many votive holders, it is helpful to place them on a rimmed sheet pan, then transfer them to the freezer.
-If you are not intending to give the jam as gifts, I suggest you put most of the jam into freezer safe containers with lids for better storage.
+If you do not intend to give the jam as gifts, I suggest you put most of the jam into freezer-safe containers with lids for better storage.

 4. Compound Butters